TUM-Dev/NavigaTUM/README.md

 Features:

-- Interactive or RoomFinder-like maps to lookup the position of rooms or buildings
+- Interactive or RoomFinder-like maps to look up the position of rooms or buildings
 - Fast and typo-tolerant search
 - Support for different room code formats as well as generic names